OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 The system menus and many of the applications will now appear in the language chosen.
 If a specific program continues to display in English, then the program doesn't have a translation available - please consider volunteering to write a translation.
 Contact the program of interest directly for more information.

-For additional languages see :menuselection:`Application --> System --> Language Support` (Requires an internet connection).
+For additional languages see :menuselection:`Applications --> System --> Language Support` (Requires an internet connection).

 Keyboard Support
 --------------------------------------------------------------------------------
 International keyboard support is installed, but you will need to configure the system for your specific keyboard.
-To change settings open :menuselection:`Application --> Settings --> Settings Manager` in the menu and double-click on :guilabel:`Keyboard` in the following dialog.
+To change settings open :menuselection:`Applications --> Settings --> Settings Manager` in the menu and double-click on :guilabel:`Keyboard` in the following dialog.
 Your password will be requested to allow configuration update, type "user" for the current user "user".

    #.
 Choose :guilabel:`Layout` tab in the Keyboard dialog